article background

 Mobile Broadband

-Mobile broadband uses Telstra, Optus and Vodafone’s 4G and 5G mobile networks to connect your home to the internet.
-Mobile broadband plans usually come with a SIM card (that doesn’t have a phone number) that can be inserted into a tablet or device, but you can also connect through a USB dongle or pocket WiFi hub – it all depends on your plan and provider.
-The major benefit of mobile broadband is that it’s portable, flexible and can be accessed anywhere you have network coverage – not just inside your home!
+Mobile broadband uses Telstra, Optus and Vodafone’s 4G and 5G mobile networks to connect you to the internet.
+Mobile broadband plans usually come with a data-only SIM card that can be inserted into a tablet or device, but these plans are often bundled with a USB dongle or portable modem.
+The major benefit of mobile broadband is that it’s portable, flexible and can be accessed anywhere you have network coverage and is typically used for internet on the go.
+That’s why these plans may have smaller data inclusions, as they’re not meant to be a home internet solution.

 Mobile Broadband Plans